Sebjet24/Rural_Surge/segment3.md

 All code in the main branch is production-ready.
 All code is clean, commented, easy to read, and adheres to a coding standard (e.g., PEP8)

 #### Schema
 The database schema was created in SQL, along with comments describing the data tables.
+Much of the initial database development, as well as some of the extraction and manipulation occurred using SQL.

 The main branch should include: